 Don’t dispose of cooking grease by pouring it down the kitchen drain or the toilet.

 Do stagger your water use throughout the day and the week.
 Install a low-flow shower head and an aerator in your kitchen sink.

-Don’t use the washing machine, dishwasher, shower and toilet at the same time, since it can put a strain on your septic system.
-If you are doing laundry, the best strategy is to do a couple of loads each day, rather than saving it up and doing several loads in one day.
+Don’t use the washing machine, dishwasher, shower and toilet at the same time.
+It can put a strain on your septic system.
+If you’re doing laundry, the best strategy is to do a couple of loads each day, rather than saving it up and doing several loads in one day.